SnapShot - Standard Edition

 Standard 4×5 sheet film holders are inserted beneath the sprung ground glass, and secured in place using the standard retaining ribs found on all holders.
 Along with these, the following holders have also been tested to successfully fit beneath the glass;

-To fit larger holders, such as medium format rollfilm, LomoGraflok to Polaroid, the ground glass can be removed entirely.
+To fit larger holders, such as medium format rollfilm, LomoGraflok, or Polaroid, the ground glass should be removed entirely.

 The following are included with your SnapShot:

 Removable Ground glass – with integrated rebate for optional fresnel lens

 Set of 4 aluminium spacer bars for bellows plate – according to lens focal length

 There is no lens or remote cable release included with the Snapshot – This will need to be supplied by the photographer.

 How to identify the spacer bars you require

 To work out which spacer bars you need to focus your lens, you simply need to take the flange depth of your lens in millimetres and subtract 46.
 This is because the total depth of both the main body and the bellows plate, with the helicoid at its shortest position, is 46mm.